Advantages and Disadvantages of Preliminary Design: Key Benefits and Challenges to Know

 By LRTK Team (Lefixea Inc.)

-In the early stages of construction and civil engineering projects, a "preliminary design"—which estimates a rough plan and costs before detailed drawings and specifications are available—is carried out.
-Preliminary design refers to a method of creating a project's outline plan while estimating the approximate quantities and budget required.
-Specifically, it involves determining basic design policies and structural forms, and performing preliminary quantity takeoffs (preliminary estimates) based on information available at that time.
-These activities are essential for understanding the project's overall scope and cost early on, and for deciding feasibility and securing a budget.
+In the early stages of construction and civil engineering projects, a “preliminary design” is conducted to produce rough plans and cost estimates before detailed drawings and specifications are available.
+Preliminary design is a method of creating a project’s overview plan while estimating the approximate quantities and budget required.
+Specifically, it establishes basic design policies and structural schemes, and performs a preliminary quantity takeoff (preliminary estimate) based on information available at the time.
+These tasks are indispensable for grasping the overall scope and cost sense of a project early on, and for determining feasibility and securing budgets.

-This article begins by defining the purpose of preliminary design, then explains five advantages and five disadvantages.
-It also describes scenarios where preliminary design is useful, points to watch when conducting it, recent technological trends and countermeasures, and finally touches on LRTK’s "Simple Survey" feature as a new tool that supports preliminary design, highlighting practical points for field use.
+This article begins with the definition and purpose of preliminary design, then explains five advantages and five disadvantages.
+It also introduces situations where preliminary design is especially useful, precautions for carrying it out, recent technological trends and countermeasures.
+Finally, it touches on LRTK’s “簡易測量” feature as a new tool supporting preliminary design, exploring practical points that help in the field.

 Definition and Purpose of Preliminary Design

-Preliminary design is the rough design work carried out before entering detailed design (construction design).
-In public works it is sometimes called "preliminary design," and in private projects the schematic design conducted at the planning stage corresponds to this.
-The purpose is to draft the project's basic plan while estimating approximate construction costs and material quantities to reflect in the budget plan.
-For example, in road or land development projects, preliminary design establishes route options and development plans, and estimates rough earthwork quantities and construction costs by calculating cut-and-fill volumes.
-For buildings, it determines building scale (gross floor area, number of stories, etc.) and structural specifications, and calculates preliminary construction costs using data and unit prices from similar projects.
+Preliminary design refers to the rough design work carried out before entering detailed design (final design).
+In public works it is sometimes called “preparatory design,” and in private projects the early-stage schematic design corresponds to this.
+The purpose is to outline the project’s basic plan while estimating approximate construction costs and required material quantities to reflect them in the budget plan.
+For example, for roads or land development work, the preliminary design stage sets route options and development plans, and performs rough earthwork volume calculations to estimate approximate earthwork quantities and construction costs.
+For buildings, the building’s scale (gross floor area, number of floors, etc.) and structural specifications are decided, and preliminary construction costs are calculated based on data from similar projects and unit prices.

-One major role of preliminary design is budget securing and adjustment.
-Owners (clients) use the preliminary cost information obtained at this stage to judge whether the project's budget is roughly reasonable.
-If preliminary estimates indicate costs may exceed the budget, the plan can be scaled down or specifications revised at this point, or additional budget sought.
-When multiple plan options exist, comparing each option’s preliminary construction cost enables cost-based consideration.
-In this way, preliminary design provides important data for decision-making on project direction.
+One major role of preliminary design is securing and adjusting budgets.
+The owner (client) uses the preliminary cost information obtained at this stage to judge whether the budget to be invested in the project is roughly appropriate.
+If the preliminary estimate indicates construction costs will exceed the budget, decisions such as downsizing the plan, revising specifications, or obtaining additional funds can be considered at this stage.
+When multiple plan options exist, comparing each preliminary construction cost makes it possible to evaluate cost aspects.
+In this way, preliminary design provides important data for decision-making that determines the project’s direction.

-Preliminary design also helps with scheduling and risk management.
-For example, early recognition of topography and environmental conditions can reduce the risk of major design changes later.
-By identifying factors that may affect project execution—such as ground conditions, property boundaries, and surrounding infrastructure—during the preliminary design stage, issues to be addressed in subsequent detailed design can be clarified.
-This preparation improves overall project visibility and allows stakeholders to proceed to the next step with a shared understanding.
+Furthermore, preliminary design is useful for scheduling and risk management.
+For example, identifying topography and environmental conditions early can reduce the risk of major design changes later.
+By identifying elements that affect project execution—such as ground conditions, property boundaries, and surrounding infrastructure—at the preliminary design stage, issues to be addressed in subsequent detailed design become clear.
+Such preparation makes it easier to forecast the overall project and proceed to the next step with a shared understanding among stakeholders.

 Advantages of Preliminary Design (5 Benefits)

-• Faster plan formulation – Preliminary design can be completed in a shorter period than detailed design.
-Because it advances the outline with limited information, it is possible to quickly indicate project direction at the project's startup.
-Presenting an outline quickly accelerates initial consultations with the owner and stakeholders, allowing the overall start to be moved forward.
+• Faster plan formulation – Preliminary design can be completed in a shorter time than detailed design.
+Because the overall design can progress with limited information, it is possible to quickly indicate direction at the project initiation stage.
+Presenting an outline rapidly accelerates initial consultations with the owner and stakeholders and can move the whole project’s start date forward.

-• Lower initial costs – By omitting detailed drawings and extensive structural calculations, you can reduce the effort and cost of design work.
-Completing a schematic design in a short time saves labor and outsourcing costs.
-At the project level, avoiding unnecessary detailed design or over-specification enables planning with cost awareness from the outset.
+• Lower initial costs – By omitting detailed drawings and elaborate structural calculations, the time and expense associated with design work are reduced.
+Summarizing a preliminary design in a short period saves labor and outsourcing costs.
+In addition, the project as a whole can avoid unnecessary detailed design or excessive quality, enabling cost-conscious planning from the outset.

-• Alignment with budget planning – Preliminary design provides an early preliminary estimate (quantity takeoff), making it easier to check alignment between the owner's budget and the plan.
-If the preliminary estimate suggests costs will exceed the budget, decisions such as scaling down the plan or revising specifications can be made then.
-This prevents situations where a plan must be scrapped after detailed design due to budget overruns.
-The ability to control costs early in the project is a major advantage.
+• Alignment with budget planning – Preliminary design provides an early preliminary estimate (preliminary quantity takeoff), making it easier to check consistency between the owner’s budget and the plan.
+If construction costs are likely to exceed the budget at the preliminary stage, it is possible to downsize the plan or revise specifications at that point.
+This prevents situations where the plan must be scrapped due to budget overruns after detailed design is completed.
+The ability to control costs early in the project is a significant advantage.

-• Flexibility for plan changes – At the preliminary level, because design details are not finalized, plans can be changed flexibly.
-For example, when comparing Plan A and Plan B with different structural forms or scales, preliminary design allows multiple patterns to be created in a short time.
-Corrections required by changes are simple, so changes in client requirements or adjustments due to external factors can be addressed quickly.
-This flexibility is a significant strength in dealing with uncertainty in the early stages of a project.
+• Flexibility for plan changes – Because details are not finalized at the preliminary level, the design can flexibly accommodate plan changes.
+For example, when comparing option A and option B with different structural types or scales, preliminary design allows multiple plan patterns to be developed in a short time.
+Revision work due to changes is simple, so requests from the client or changes due to external factors can be responded to quickly.
+This flexibility is a major strength in dealing with early-stage project uncertainties.

-• Early detection of risk factors – By taking an overall view of the project during preliminary design, potential risk factors can be identified early.
-For instance, if construction issues related to topography or ground conditions (such as the need for ground improvement or additional retaining walls to prevent collapse) are recognized at the preliminary stage, the plan can be revised to include countermeasure costs.
-Also, checking regulatory requirements and coordination with the surrounding environment early can reduce the risk of major design changes later.
-Preliminary design acts like a "trial run" for the project, surfacing latent issues in advance.
+• Early identification of risk factors – A bird’s-eye view of the project through preliminary design enables early detection of potential risk factors.
+For example, if construction challenges related to topography or ground conditions (such as the need for additional measures for soft ground or retaining walls to prevent collapse) are recognized at the preliminary stage, the plan can be revised to include contingency costs.
+Confirming regulatory issues and coordination points with the surrounding environment early on also reduces the risk of major design changes later.
+Preliminary design acts like a “trial run” of the project, surfacing hidden issues in advance.

 Disadvantages of Preliminary Design (5 Challenges)

-On the other hand, there are drawbacks and challenges to be aware of with preliminary design.
+On the other hand, there are disadvantages and challenges of preliminary design that should be noted.

-• Limitations in design accuracy – Because detailed analyses and examinations are omitted at the preliminary stage, design accuracy is inevitably lower.
-Structural dimensions and quantity calculations are approximate, and many items will require changes or adjustments during detailed design.
-Plans compiled at the preliminary design stage are only reference values, not final.
-Errors due to low precision are unavoidable and must be acknowledged.
+• Limits to design accuracy – Since detailed analysis and study are omitted at the preliminary stage, design accuracy is inevitably lower.
+Structural dimensions and quantity calculations are approximate, and many parts will require changes and adjustments during later detailed design.
+The plans produced at the preliminary design stage are only reference values and are not final.
+Errors due to rough accuracy are unavoidable, and this must be taken into account.

-• Risk of errors in preliminary estimates – Preliminary costs and quantities come with uncertainty.
-Because takeoffs are based on limited information, there is a risk of divergence from the actual budget during construction.
-For example, if the ground hardness or groundwater conditions are not adequately considered when approximating earthwork quantities, additional excavation or treatment costs may arise later.
-Blindly trusting preliminary estimates can lead to budget overruns, so it is important to be aware of the potential margin of error.
+• Risk of errors in preliminary estimates – Construction cost and quantity estimates made at the preliminary stage carry uncertainty.
+Because the takeoff is based on limited information, there is a risk of deviation from the actual budget during construction.
+For instance, when estimating earthwork quantities preliminarily, if the ground hardness or groundwater conditions are not fully considered, additional excavation and treatment costs may arise later.
+Taking preliminary estimates at face value can lead to budget overruns, so it is important to be aware of the potential range of error.

-• Rework during detailed design – There is often a gap between preliminary design and actual detailed design, and filling that gap can be labor-intensive.
-Parts that were simplified or handled with assumptions at the preliminary stage may need to be re-evaluated from scratch during detailed design.
-In some cases, plans from the preliminary stage may be technically infeasible and require major changes in structural form—i.e., reworking the plan.
-Such rework can extend schedules and increase costs, so it is necessary to plan on the premise that detailed verification and revision will inevitably occur later.
+• Rework during detailed design – Gaps frequently occur between preliminary design and actual detailed design, and filling these gaps can be time-consuming.
+Items handled with simplifications or assumptions at the preliminary stage may need to be reexamined from scratch in detailed design.
+In some cases, the preliminary plan may be technically unfeasible, requiring major changes to the structural scheme and replanning.
+Such rework leads to schedule extensions and additional costs, so preliminary planning must be read with the assumption that “further verification and revision will definitely be required later.”

-• Oversights due to insufficient condition understanding – Preliminary designs are often based on limited survey data, meaning projects sometimes proceed without fully grasping site topography or surrounding conditions.
+• Oversights due to insufficient understanding of conditions – Preliminary design often proceeds based on limited survey data, and it may be necessary to advance the plan without fully grasping site topography or surrounding conditions.
 As a result, important requirements may be overlooked.
-For example, an unmapped area might later reveal unforeseen topographic obstacles, or negotiations with related authorities (permit conditions, infrastructure requirements, etc.) might be overlooked, requiring additional countermeasures.
-Insufficient initial information increases uncertainty, so the preliminary design stage should clearly state unknowns and assumptions and plan follow-up measures accordingly.
+For example, unmeasured areas may later reveal unexpected terrain obstacles, or coordination issues with agencies (permit conditions or infrastructure requirements) that were not anticipated may necessitate additional measures.
+Lack of initial information increases planning uncertainty, so at the preliminary design stage it is essential to clearly state unknowns and assumptions and plan follow-up measures accordingly.

 Situations Where Preliminary Design Is Useful